All the jila, 2007

 Catalogue text

-In 2007, Daniel Walbidi accompanied a number of Yulparitja elders, including his father Harry Bullen (Nabiru), on a journey from Bidyadanga back to their traditional lands around Winpa and Kirriwirri in the Great Sandy Desert.
-The visit was intended to reinvigorate the ancestral connections between the Yulparitja and their country, and was a watershed learning experience for the young Walbidi.
-It was also the first time he saw his country from the air, an experience that was to have a profound effect on his painting.1 Painted later that same year, All the Jila maps out all the freshwater sites at Karrparti, Kawarr, Jurntiwa and Wirrguja within a tapestry of colour and forms that was to become the hallmark of Walbidi’s painting.
+In 2007, Daniel Walbidi travelled with a group of Yulparitja elders, including his father Harry Bullen (Nabiru), from Bidyadanga back to their ancestral lands around Winpa and Kirriwirri in the Great Sandy Desert.
+The journey sought to renew the Yulparitja people’s enduring connections to Country and proved a formative experience for the young artist.
+It was also the first time Walbidi had seen his homeland from the air – an encounter that would profoundly shape his painterly vision.

 WALLY CARUANA